retentioneering/retentioneering-tools/docs/source/user_guides/funnel.rst

             <iframe
                 width="700"
                 height="400"
-                src="../_static/funnel/funnel_1_stages.html"
+                src="../_static/user_guides/funnel/funnel_1_stages.html"
                 frameborder="0"
                 align="left"
                 allowfullscreen
             ></iframe>

-You can now see new ``product1 | product2`` stage on the funnel with 2010 unique users who reached any product page (``product1 or product2``).
-NOTE: If one user has both events in his path he will be counted as one unique user.
+As you can see, the new ``product1 | product2`` stage is created for the funnel.
+It corresponds to having 2010 unique users who reached some product page(``product1 or product2``).

+NOTE: If a user path has both of the events, the user still counts as one.

 Stage names
 ~~~~~~~~~~~

-If you need to group long list of events, you have two ways:
+Grouping big sets of events with the previous method could be less
+practical, as the displayed name of the event group will be hard to
+interpret.
+You could avoid this problem by doing one of the following:

-#. return to preprocessing and use grouping data processor (See @TODO: Link to
+#. use grouping data processor for grouping relevant events.
-   preprocessing. dpanina)
-#. give a new name to your group just to see the plot, without changing your ``eventstream``
+   See :doc:`GroupEvents</api/data_processors/group>`)
+#. use the ``stage_names`` funnel parameter

-Let’s turn to the second method.
-We can use ``stage_names`` parameter.
+In the following example, let us use the second method.
+We define
-This list should be the same length as ``stages``.
+``stage_names`` as a list of funnel stage names (the length of which
+has to be equal to the number of stages):

 .. code-block:: python